Shopping Cart

 • without essential oils

-• without flower hydrolates
+• without flower hydrosols

 • without irritating alcohols

-• pH value 5.5 (skin neutral)
+• pH value 5.5 (skin-neutral)

 • without essential oils

-• without flower hydrolates
+• without flower hydrosols

 • without irritating alcohols

-• pH value 5.5 (skin neutral)
+• pH value 5.5 (skin-neutral)

 Summarized for you

-• Rose water does not moisturize
+• Rose water does not provide moisture

-• The astringent effect is a warning signal for your skin
+• The astringent effect is a warning signal for your skin.

 Lara Schimweg